 When I first read Anderson’s book, the thing that intrigued me the most was not so much whether or not kanban was directly relevant to the process of developing novel software, but that it appeared to be the catalyst for many emergent features.
 These features might possibly be surprising or counter intuitive, but at least some of them could lead to the development of an environment that would support software development whatever process was actually used.

-Anderson went on to say that kanban supported, and even encouraged, teams to develop their own processes according to the context in which the teams were working.
+Anderson went on to say that Kanban supported, and even encouraged, teams to develop their own processes according to the context in which the teams were working.
 He predicted that kanban, properly understood and applied, could lead to the demise of one size suits all processes along with any schemes that promote them.
-I loved the sound of that.
+Sounds great.

-But the above statements are not true in situations that are novel and unpredictable.
+Such rigid approaches do not work in situations that are novel and unpredictable, the so called, ‘VUCA’ environments.
 I once provided consultancy to a very large project on which I was asked to extend their methodology to cover every conceivable situation – a job for life that could never be achieved.

 The main reason I take the above mentioned approach to cooking is because I am not an expert chef; these guys make their own rules, but only after developing a profound understanding of the basics.
 Software experts ought to be able to the same.
 Professional developers, should be able to tailor approaches to specific situations and contexts.
 They should not do things just to comply with a particular statement in the agile manifesto, for example.